-This project will conduct an investment grade traffic and revenue study, market research, outreach efforts, and development of monitoring and evaluation plans.
-FDOT already funded a preliminary feasibility study.
+This project will conduct investment grade traffic and revenue study, market research, outreach efforts, and development of monitoring and evaluation plans.
+The Florida Department of Transportation (FDOT) already funded a preliminary feasibility study.

 A proposed new lane would be added in I-95's median.
 A moveable zipper barrier would permit multiple lane configurations of between two and three HOT lanes in the peak direction.
 The additional lanes would use the two existing HOV lanes.
 The HOT lanes would allow multiple ingress and egress points.